 - 1. The graduate provides direct treatment assistance to patients or clients in multiple settings, with diverse populations, under the supervision of a Speech Language Pathologist by implementing treatment plans, completing speech and language screenings without interpretation, assisting with evaluations and documenting patient/client progress. - 2.
 The graduate provides program operational assistance to the supervising Speech Language Pathologist by completing clerical tasks, preparing appropriate therapy materials, scheduling, facilitating public relations, and maintaining equipment. - 3.
-The graduate meets the educational requirements for licensure as a Speech Language Pathology Assistant with the State of California, Medical Quality Assurance, Speech Language Pathology and Audiology and Hearing Aid Dispensers Board. - 4.
+The graduate meets the educational requirements for licensure as a Speech Language Pathology Assistant with the State of California, Medical Quality Assurance, Speech Language Pathology and Audiology and Hearing Aid Dispensers Board and the requirements of the American Speech Language and Hearing Association for National SLPA Certification. - 4.
 The graduate demonstrates appropriate workplace behaviors related to the American Speech and Hearing Association Code of Ethics and the scope of practice for a Speech Language Pathology Assistant.